-To determine the presence of the gonorrhoea bacterium in your organism, it is necessary to test a cell sample.
-The sample can be collected by:
+To establish the presence or not of the gonorrhea bacterium in a patient’s organism, it is necessary to test a cell sample by:

-Swab of affected area.
-A swab of your throat, urethra, vagina or rectum may collect bacteria that can be identified in a laboratory.
+• Swab of affected area: A swab of a patient’s urethra, throat, rectum or vagina can collect bacteria which will be identified in the laboratory.

-Tests for other sexually transmitted diseases.
-It may be necessary to conduct tests for other sexually transmitted diseases as gonorrhoea increases the risk of such infections, chlamydia mainly that are often accompanying gonorrhoea.
+• Tests for other STDs.
+It may be necessary to conduct tests for other sexually transmitted diseases as gonorrhea increases the risk of such infections, chlamydia mainly that are often accompanying gonorrhea.
 It is also recommended to do an HIV test.

 Treatments and medications

-Treatment for adults.
-In adults, gonorrhoea is usually treated with antibiotics.
-Due to the fact that the bacterium has certain drug-resistant strains, it is recommended to follow treatment with injectable ceftriaxone in combination with either azithromycin or doxycycline taken orally.
+Treatment for adults: In adults, gonorrhea treatment usually involves antibiotics.
+Given the fact that that the bacterium has certain drug-resistant strains, it is recommended to follow treatment with injectable ceftriaxone combined with either azithromycin or doxycycline taken orally.

-Treatment for partners.
-Sexual partners should also follow a treatment regimen following the relevant tests for gonorrhoea, even in cases that no symptoms are present.
-Treatment is the same and it is necessary to be followed to avoid re-infection of the person that had gonorrhoea first.
+Treatment for partners: Sexual partners should also follow a treatment regimen following the relevant tests for gonorrhea, even in cases that no symptoms are present.
+Treatment is the same and it is necessary to be followed to avoid re-infection of the person that had gonorrhea first.

-Treatment for babies.
-Babies born by infected mothers should receive medication for their eyes immediately after birth.
+Treatment for babies: Newborns by infected mothers should receive medication for their eyes immediately after birth.
 In case of an eye infection development, babies should necessarily receive treatment with antibiotics.

-To reduce the risk of gonorrhoea you can follow the instructions below:
+To reduce the risk of gonorrhea you can follow the instructions below:

 Ask your partner to be tested for sexually transmitted diseases.
 Do not have sexual contacts with partners showing unusual symptoms, such as burning sensation during urination or genital rashes or sores.

-Make sure you have regular gonorrhoea screening if you belong in an increased risk group.
-In this group people with previous gonorrhoea or other STD diagnosis are included, as well as people with a new sex partner and people with multiple sex partners.
+Make sure you have regular gonorrhea screening if you belong in an increased risk group.
+In this group people with previous gonorrhea or other STD diagnosis are included, as well as people with a new sex partner and people with multiple sex partners.